 The four stage barrels have fluted sections near each breech and flared muzzles with octagonal sides engraved with fine scrolls.
 The middle sections of the barrels are rounded and boldly engraved with scrolls and foliage.
 The overall length of each pistol extremity to extremity is just over 12 inches (30.5 cm).
 The barrel lengths are just over 7 inches (18 cm).

 Thomas Murdoch’s baptism is recorded as of 9th May 1735, the son of John Murdoch and Margaret McMien in Tenemon.
-His marriage is recorded 18th December 1766 to Ann Buchanan in the Parish of Port of Menteith.
-Both events are detailed in the Kilmadock Parish Register (an administrative area which recorded births, deaths and marriages in the Doune region of Perthshire.
-Some recorded Doune gunmakers were interred at Kilmadock burial ground where many of the Doune gun makers are interred is a short distance from Doune).
+His marriage is recorded on 18th December 1766 to Ann Buchanan in the Parish of Port of Menteith.
+Both events are detailed in the Kilmadock Parish Register.
+This is an administrative area which recorded births, deaths and marriages in the Doune region of Perthshire.
+Some recorded Doune gunmakers were interred at Kilmadock burial ground which is a short distance from Doune.

-In 1774 Thomas Murdoch is recorded as “Gunsmith in Leith”.
-Presumably he moved his business to this Edinburgh port area sometime between 1766 and 1774, as demand for high quality and expensive Doune pistols started to shrink along the Highland Line due to the disarming measures taken by the Hanoverian government after the failure of the ’45 Rebellion.
-During this period pistol production in Doune all but ceased.
-The later pistols made by Thomas Murdoch which by style or signature (sometimes incorporating the place of work as “Leith”) are less elaborate, less well finished and most certainly less expensive to produce and sell compared to his better, earlier, Doune pistols.
-A development most likely due to increasing competition to supply the marine market with lower quality, cheaper, plainer pistols, coming on to the market at that time from both Britain and abroad as the later 18th century progressed.
-The high quality of the pistols illustrated here is a clear indicator that they were made in Doune in the early part of Thomas Murdoch’s career.
+The later pistols made by Thomas Murdoch which by style or signature (sometimes incorporating the place of work as “Leith”) are generally less elaborate, less well finished and most certainly less expensive to produce and sell compared to his earlier pistols.
+A development most likely initiated by increasing competition to supply the marine, civilian and military markets with lower quality, cheaper, plainer pistols, becoming available at that time from both Britain and abroad as the later 18th century progressed.
+The high quality of the pistols illustrated here indicates that they were either made in Doune or in the early part of Thomas’s career in Leith.